SuperDARNCanada/borealis/docs/source/new_experiments.rst

 in the bistatic link, there is no guarantee of timing synchronicity and the data will likely be useless.
 Additionally, it is recommended that the experiments running at both the transmit and receive radars are both using the same scanbound.
 This will make it much easier to compare data from the transmit and recieve sites as the averaging periods should line up exactly.
+Lastly, it is recommended that you check the data files for both radars afterwards and ensure that the `gps_locked` flag is True for all times.
+If not, the clock may have drifted, and the `sqn_timestamps` field may be inaccurate.